frontendpatterns/frontendpatterns.dev/src/content/patterns/scroll-restoration.md

 ---
 # Scroll Restoration

-Remember and restore scroll positions when navigating backward.

 ## Problem

 Without this pattern, the premise that remembering and restoring scroll positions when navigating backward falls apart, and small changes trigger cascading regressions.